History of Berliner FC Dynamo (2004–present): Mario Weinkauf era (2004–2006)

 BFC Dynamo was set to play the return match against 1.
 FC Union Berlin from the 18th matchday at the Stadion im Sportforum on 13 May 2006.
 The match was attended by 6,471 spectators.
 The score was then 1-1 when about 200 supporters of BFC Dynamo invaded the pitch to storm the guest block.
 Supporters of 1.
 FC Union Berlin fled in panic.
 The match was abandoned and 1.
 FC Union Berlin was awarded a 2–0 victory.
 BFC Dynamo coach Fijalek concluded afterwards: "It's bitter, the sport was badly trampled on today".
 As many as 1,000 police officers had been employed to the match.
 President Weinkauf initially accused the police of failing to maintain security, but later apologized for the riots and explained that the match stewards had not been sufficiently prepared for the task.
 BFC Dynamo decided on its own initiative to play the next match at Stadion im Sportforum, against FC Anker Wismar on the 29th matchday on 21 May 2006, behind closed doors.
 The players of BFC Dynamo wore the motto "No power of violence" on their shirts in the match against BFC Preussen away from the 19th matchday on 17 May 2006.
 The NOFV Sports Court sentenced the club to a fine of 2,000 Euros.
 The Stadion im Sportforum was also closed for matches in NOFV-Oberliga Nord.
 The stadium needed a new fence to increase security.
 BFC Dynamo finished 2005-06 NOFV-Oberliga in sixth place.
 Jens-Uwe Zöphel left for MSV 19 Rüdersdorf and Philipp Wanski left for Hallescher FC after the season.
-Zöphel, who had made a number of appearances for BFC Dynamo in the DDR-Oberliga, had played in a total of 170 matches for BFC Dynamo since the 1990-91 season.
+Zöphel had played in a total of 170 matches for BFC Dynamo since the 1990–91 season.